FormidableLabs/redux-little-router/ADVANCED.md

 # Advanced Docs

 ## Server Rendering
-`redux-little-router` supports React server rendering with an Express adapter, with plans to support Hapi in the future.
+`redux-little-router` supports React server rendering with an Express or Hapi adapter.

 Make sure to read http://redux.js.org/docs/recipes/ServerRendering.html to understand how the server/client Redux boilerplate works.

 Here's what the setup looks like on the server (assuming Node 4 LTS):

+### Express

 ```js
 const express = require('express');